hjwk/PiGreeter/README.md

 ```

 ### Step 3 - Compiling
 Switch to the virtual environment of your choice.
-Move to the directory of OpenCV your just created by unzipping
+Move to the directory of OpenCV you just created by unzipping
 ```
 cd opencv
 mkdir build